Are you being overcharged by Thai motorcycle taxis?

 Calculating Your Fare

-For easy calculation, the online platform CheckVin enables users to calculate motorcycle taxi fares quickly by simply entering starting points and destinations.
-This can help you determine whether you’re being charged fairly before you travel.
+The online platform CheckVin enables users to calculate motorcycle taxi fares quickly by entering starting points and destinations.
+This can help you see if you’re being charged fairly before you travel.

 As a general guide, short journeys within the same district typically cost 20-40 baht, while longer cross-district trips may range from 50-100 baht, depending on distance and traffic conditions.